goldener-data/any-gold/README.md

 1. Create a new branch for the release: `git checkout -b release-vX.Y.Z`
 2. Update the version `vX.Y.Z` in `pyproject.toml`
 3. Commit the changes with a message like `release vX.Y.Z`
-4. Add the tag `vX.Y.Z` and push the changes to the main branch
+4. Merge the branch into `main`
+5. trigger a new release on GitHub with the tag `vX.Y.Z`